 Yes, insurance information can be viewed upon request.

 The program is open to both male and female students.
-A specialised course (Women and Wheels) may be run targeting female students.

 Contact us by email or phone to arrange student bookings.

 We are situated down the lane, past Door of Hope Central Storage – follow the lane (pictured left) down until you see our sign.

 P: 6344 4094 (Wednesdays)